10-a-day - excessive and expensive?

 Modern-day heroines - best books

 It's normal to worry about your grandchildren and the internet.
 For one thing, they're mostly better at it than we are (it's one of the few areas where our wisdom is not in demand).
 Then there's the problem of negotiating with the parents - do you secretly think they use technology as free babysitting?
 Do they have rules they've forgotten to pass on?
 With this in mind, we've put together some online safety information and tips to help your grandchildren stay safe online.

 Online risks aren't so different from offline risks.

-- If your grandchildren are young enough not to have their own devices, it's a good idea to keep computers in a central place, where you can keep an eye on their activities.
+It's a good idea to keep computers in a central place where you can keep an eye on their activities.

-- Talk to your grandchildren about whether communicating responsibly means different things offline and online.
-(It doesn't! - a good rule of thumb is if you wouldn't say something to someone's face, you shouldn't text it, email it, instant message it or post it as a comment on someone's page.)
+It doesn't!
+A good rule of thumb is if you wouldn't say something to someone's face, you shouldn't text it, email it, instant message it or post it as a comment on someone's Facebook page.

-- Teach them to think critically.
 Just because it's written online, doesn't mean it's true.
-Reinforce what their schools are doing (or should be!), and talk about distinguishing reliable sources from unreliable ones and how to verify information.
-You can do this by relating their experiences online to films they like or dislike, or music - it's all part of sifting through and working out what matters, developing judgement you can rely on.
+Reinforce what their schools are doing (or should be doing), and talk about distinguishing reliable sources from unreliable ones and how to verify information.
+You can do this by relating their experiences online to films they like or dislike, as an example - it's all part of sifting through and working out what matters, and developing judgement you can rely on.

 Cutting and pasting something directly from a website may be plagiarism.